dalkio/servier/README.md

 Use `poetry2setup` to automatically generate a `setup.py` installer from the `pyproject.toml`:
 - `poetry2setup > setup.py`

-Afterwards, you can install the package `servier` as follows:
+Afterward, you can install the package `servier` as follows:
 - `python setup.py install`

 ## Configuration

-The [config.yaml](/conf/config.yaml) contains several preprocessing and training hyperparameters, and can be updated accordingly.
+The [config.yaml](/conf/config.yaml) file contains several preprocessing and training hyperparameters and can be updated accordingly.

 ## Models description